Key Types of Insurance Policies You Should Get In Singapore (2023)

 - Does it make sense to carry on with the ILP in terms of cost and functionality?

 ” In short, if you are disciplined and know enough to do better financially and in terms of coverage, go ahead and cancel that policy!
 If not, stick to it.”

 A definition: In ILPs, premiums are used to pay for units in investment-linked sub-fund(s) of your choice.
 Some of the units you bought are then sold to pay for insurance and other charges, while the rest remain invested.

-- Very often ILPs incur not only costs, but it becomes rather tricky at a later stage in life.
-You can head over to this post here in our Community where some users discussed the realities of the rising cost of insurance in the ILP eating up the investment value at a later stage.
+- Very often, ILPs incur not only costs but it becomes rather tricky at a later stage in life.
+You can head over to this post here in our Community, where some users discussed the realities of the rising cost of insurance in the ILP eating up the investment value at a later stage.

-- One of our community contributor, Alan, discussed the interesting trend of underinsuring.
+- One of our community contributors, Alan, discussed the interesting trend of underinsuring.
 This is because they mix insurance with investment (aka whole life), endowments and ILPs.
 These investment products give mediocre insurance coverage.

 - Hence, some agents may jump on this on this to sell policies which may be without sufficient coverage.

 Fun fact: ILPs became popular in the 2000s when the term insurance was not sexy enough.
 Agencies hence rebranded it to include investment components with coverage… there you go.
 ILP!
 Its intention was to target lazy people who didn’t want to look at growing their own money in their own ways (but most likely, if you are reading this, you should already be quite savvy, so kudos to you.)